Parikh Automata on Finite and Infinite Words: Nondeterministic Parikh Automata on Infinite Words

-\subsection{Characterization of Büchi Parikh automata}
+\subsection{Characterization of Büchi Parikh Automata}

-As mentioned in the last section, the class of $\omega$-languages recognized by Büchi PA is a strict subset of $\LPAPA$, \ie, languages of the form $\bigcup_i U_i V_i^\omega$ for Parikh-recognizable $U_i$ and $V_i$.
-In this subsection we show that a restriction of the PA recognizing the $V_i$ is sufficient to exactly capture the expressiveness of Büchi PA.
+As mentioned in the last section, the class of $\omega$-languages recognized by Büchi~PA is a strict subset of $\LPAPA$, \ie, languages of the form $\bigcup_i U_i V_i^\omega$ for Parikh recognizable $U_i$ and~$V_i$.
+In this section we show that a restriction of the~PA recognizing the~$V_i$ is sufficient to exactly capture the expressiveness of Büchi~PA.
 To be precise, we show the following.